wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 ![LibertyDevMode](./images/media/LibertyDevMode.png)

 You can use the capabilities of Liberty dev mode inside and outside of an IDE.
-This provides you the flexibility of choice.
+This provides you with the flexibility of choice.
 In a terminal window, you would use Liberty in dev mode with maven using the command **mvn liberty:dev** or **mvn liberty:devc** if you want to develop in a container.

 In the lab environment, the Liberty tools plugin has been installed into Visual Studio Code.
 Therefore you will use the integrated Liberty dashboard instead.